 Next up: We begin our road trip with a drive towards our first destination, Trapani!

-Note: this blog is written in English, and the author takes no responsibility for the quality of any translations which may appear.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.